Spring Boot: integration of JSON binding libraries

 Auto-configuration for JSON-B

-When Spring Boot detects the presence of the JSON-B API, the auto-configuration looks for the implementation and then obtains the object that implements the javax.json.bind.Jsonb
+When Spring Boot detects the presence of the JSON-B API, the auto-configuration looks for the implementation and obtains the object that implements the javax.json.bind.Jsonb

 /jakarta.json.bind.Jsonb